 Register of Officers’ Interests

 Every officer is under the same obligation as councillors to avoid any conflict between their personal interests and those of the County Council.
 Details are held in a Register of Officers’ Interests.
-The Register for 2017 will be available shortly.
+The Register will be published alongside the County Council’s statement of accounts each year, by 31 July.

 The Register of Officers’ Interests contains details of: